JordiNeil/smartphone_recommendations/README.md

 To see what is coming next, check the issues section.
 If you want to contribute, just do a Pull Request.

+**Update**
+I had to block all the ips to accessing the link above because I was getting weird requests, really boys?
+Nice try using a VPN, but only the people from you country uses those characteres.
+This is for you, 125.42.224.122, 185.254.196.218
+At least, if you want to test your pentesting skills on my service, let me know.